-Richard was appointed as an Independent Non-Executive Director to the Board of TMR in 2016.
-Richard is chair of the ARCC and the TMRUS Audit Committee.
+Richard was appointed as an Independent Non-Executive Director to the Board of the Company in 2016.
+Richard served as chair of the ARCC and the US Branch Audit Committee.

 Richard, a chartered accountant, has spent the majority of his career, spanning more than 35 years, with KPMG, where he most recently held the positions of Chief Operating Officer of KPMG Europe LLP and CEO of KPMG in the UK, with full responsibility for the UK firm's operating performance.
 Richard has experience across the insurance, asset management, retail and corporate banking sectors.